More Kiwis to become eligible for free flu vaccine

 A quarter of a million extra flu vaccines will be made available for New Zealanders as the Government plans to protect vulnerable communities this winter.

-Health Minister Andrew Little said this announcement means up to two million New Zealanders will be eligible for a free flu vaccination this year.
+Health Minister Andrew Little said this means up to two million New Zealanders will be eligible for a free flu vaccination this year.

 "The efforts of the team of five million have helped prevent our hospitals from becoming overwhelmed with Covid-19.